-Hallowe’en isn’t just for the kids . . . there are ‘fraidy cat adults in need of a good haunt, too!
+Hallowe’en isn’t just for the kids . . . adults are in need of a good haunt, too!

 Whilst we have lots of families visiting Blackpool, couples and groups of friends also visit in their droves.
 There’s plenty to creep up on adults, from spine-chilling attractions to exceptional entertainment!

 Ahead of Halloween, the UK’s favourite amusement park, Blackpool Pleasure Beach, is launching a spook-tacular drive in cinema, Scream Screen.
-Inviting the public into a world of the unknown, the cinema will be running from the 27 - 31 of
+Inviting the public into a world of the unknown, the cinema will be running from the 26 - 31 October.

 Pasaje del Terror

 Located in the Casino Building at Blackpool Pleasure Beach, Pasaje del Terror has a theatrical setting arranged into 20 sets and with around 18 actors lurking in the darkness.
-They represent famous characters from the world’s most prolific horror movies, and don’t worry, they’ll be sure to say hello . . .
+They represent famous characters from the world’s most prolific horror movies, and don’t worry, they’ll be sure to say a socially-distanced hello.

 The experience, which lasts about twelve minutes (depending on how fast you can run!) is terrifyingly realistic, with multiple special effects, fabulous costuming and frantic energy, and you’ll be left breathless and trembling until you find the exit.